 Hydroponics is a style of growing that can achieve accelerated growth rates and insane yields.

-Instead of being held in place by soil, roots are supported by an inert media or nothing at all.
-Common hydro grow media include growstones, clay pebbles, coco, and rockwool.
-The system you choose will determine whether or not you need to use a media or not.
+Instead of being held in place by soil, roots are supported by inert media or nothing at all.
+Common hydro grow media include grow stones, clay pebbles, coco, and rockwool.
+The system you choose will determine whether or not you need to use media or not.

 Instead of normal pots, hydro systems use net pots and net cups.
-These have slits that allow your roots to grow through them and allow nutrient solution to get in.
+These have slots that allow your roots to grow through them and allow nutrient solutions to get in.

 Plants are fed nutrients directly at the roots, either constantly, through a recirculating solution, or with sprayers/drippers.

 In traditional growing, nutrients are fed into the soil.
 Your roots then have to work to find these nutrients and absorb them.
 This ease of access to nutrients is one of the reasons hydro plants grow bigger and faster.

 The main advantages of hydroponics are quality and quantity.
 Your plants will grow much faster, and you can squeeze a few more harvests into each year.

 On top of this, your plants grow bigger and better.
 Most growers who try this style of growing agree - bud size and quality are increased.

 It is a bit tougher than traditional pots and soil.
 Not only are these systems more complex with a steep learning curve, but you also have less room for error.